blazium-engine/blazium-docs/tutorials/io/runtime_file_loading_and_saving.rst

 3D scenes
 ---------

-Godot has first-class support for glTF 2.0, both in the editor and exported projects.
-Using :ref:`class_gltfdocument` and :ref:`class_gltfstate` together, Godot can load and save glTF files in exported projects, in both text (``.gltf``) and binary (``.glb``) formats.
+Blazium has first-class support for glTF 2.0, both in the editor and exported projects.
+Using :ref:`class_gltfdocument` and :ref:`class_gltfstate` together, Blazium can load and save glTF files in exported projects, in both text (``.gltf``) and binary (``.glb``) formats.
 The binary format should be preferred as it's faster to write and smaller, but the text format is easier to debug.